 Cut Superfluous Words

-When you’re trying to maintain word count, it’s tempting to add in filler.
-This is a mistake.
-Not only are you wasting reader time and probably annoying your followers in the process, but you’re also needlessly cluttering up your content and making it less readable.
+Be careful not to ramble.
+Not only are you wasting readers’ time and annoying your followers by adding “fluff” (intentionally or not), but you’re also needlessly cluttering up your content and making it less readable.

 Consider Alternative Formats